Thompson Rivers University vice-president died of accidental overdose: family

 A celebration of Seguin's life will be held in Kamloops on Saturday.

-At the time his death was announced by Thompson Rivers University, school president Alan Shaver said Seguin returned to Kamloops in 2007 as the university's vice-president of advancement and helped the school set "fundraising records virtually every year of the last decade, generating millions of dollars for student awards, groundbreaking research and major buildings."
+Thompson Rivers says he returned to Kamloops in 2007 and helped the university set "fundraising records virtually every year of the last decade, generating millions of dollars for student awards, groundbreaking research and major buildings."
+(CFJC)

 The Canadian Press

-Note: Note to readers: This is a corrected story.
-An earlier version reported the university issued a statement saying Seguin was hospitalized with a critical illness.